stephenCarmody/stephenCarmody.github.io/_posts/2025-03-16-vector-databases.md

 ## Tree Based / Space Partitioning Methods

-Tree and space partitioning methods take a divide-and-conquer approach to organizing vectors.
+Tree and space partitioning methods take a divide & conquer approach to organizing vectors.
 These methods break down the high-dimensional space into smaller regions, making search more efficient by only exploring relevant portions of the space.
 Let's take a look at the most used space based partitioning method:

 <br>